top of page

 This openness gave me permission as a designer to step away From literal representation and instead focus on evoking the emotional and thematic essence of the world.
 The written world suggests a space that breathes, shifts, and responds—one that allows transformation to be seen, felt, and heard.

-Fever/Dream: Fall 2024 - The Hangar Theater
+Fall 2024 @ The Hangar Theater

 Directed By: Cynthia Henderson